LeonAndrade/LeonAndrade.github.io/README.md

 From a quick look at this we can say that this data is about orders made by customers.

   - Products:
     - `stockcode`: Categorical / Serial.
-It seems to be the unique id of a product.
+It seems to be the unique ID of a product.
     - `price`: Quantitative.
 Assuming its the price for that row's `quantity` value.
     - `description`: Categorical.
 Description of the product.

   - Customers:
     - `customer_id`: Serial.
-Unique id of a customer.
+Unique ID of a customer.
     - `country`: Categorical.
 Assuming it's the country of origin for an invoice/customer.

   - Orders:
     - `invoice`: Serial.
-Unique id of each order. same order can have multiple products.
+Unique ID of each order.
+A single order can have multiple products.
     - `invoicedate`: Timestamp.
-Assuming it's in UTC-0 because most of de customer are from the UK.
+Assuming it's in UTC-0 because most of the customers are from the UK.
     - `quantity`: Quantitative.
-Number of items ordered for any given product of an invoice.
+Number of items ordered for any given product on an invoice.

-With this new information we can now start asking some questions to get some context from all this data.
+## Understanding the Context

+Now that we know more about what data and how much of it we have, it's time to ask some more questions and try to get a sense of the context.
+We want to use our data to awnser some basic **_who_**, **_when_**, **_where_** and **_what_** questions.

   - How many unique values?
     - How many unique customers? (*note that maybe 1/4 of the total is not being considered because of the null values*)